 Genuine Dark Pine Tar is the mother of all the pine tar products.
 It is produced by slowly burning the resin from the root stock of pine trees, giving it a distinctive, lovely smoky smell.
-Pine tar has been used in Scandinavia for hundreds of years to protect and preserve wooden buildings, boats, jetties and everyday items.
-As well as protecting wooden structures against rot.
+Pine tar has been used in Scandinavia for over 1000 years to protect and preserve wooden buildings, boats, jetties and everyday items against rot.
 Natural tar is also mildly antiseptic and even has a long history in veterinary, medical, and personal care applications.

 Genuine Pine Tar is used for the preservation of wood outdoors such as cottages, splint roofs, boats, bridges, and more.
 It is also recommended for the treatment of wooden church roofs and other cultural buildings made of wood.
 The Pine Tar can also be used on animal hooves and other veterinary applications.
 It can also be used for making soap and personal care products.